HowardLee134/Documentation-/Apple Store Publish.md

 - Check the Info on [App Store submission requirement](https://developer.apple.com/news/?id=jd9wcyov) to make sure your Mac device is capabale.
 - A Mac computer running macOS with the latest updates installed.
 - An Apple Developer account [Apple Developer](https://developer.apple.com/)(Cube Software Team already have an account).
-- Unity Hub and Unity Editor
+- Unity Hub and Unity Editor.

 ### Step 2.
 Set Up Your Unity Project